 We would never advise giving human medication to your cat without the direction of your vet.
 While Imodium is one medication that is safe for cats, dosages for cats are much lower than for humans.
 Also, if your cat is already on medication for another condition, negative interaction is possible.

 Is pumpkin for cat diarrhea good?

-Pumpkin is loaded with soluble fiber and is excellent for treating diarrhea.
+Pumpkin is loaded with soluble fiber and may help with mild cases of diarrhea.
 It does this by absorbing the excess water in the bowels, thereby firming up stools.
 You can mash up a boiled pumpkin at home or buy the canned variety.
 In the case of the latter, ensure no added ingredients like sugar, spices, or preservatives.

 It's also a great addition to your cat's diet to prevent hairballs.

 My cat has diarrhea and a red bum – what do I do?